Slider

 import { Slider } from '@cladd-ui/react';

 <Slider value={volume} onChange={setVolume} />;Slider works in both controlled and uncontrolled modes.
-Pass value + onChange for controlled, or defaultValue for uncontrolled. onChange fires on every step while the user drags or arrows through values — pair it with debounce when the consumer is expensive (a network call, a heavy re-render in a sibling pane).
+Pass value + onChange for controlled, or defaultValue for uncontrolled. onChange fires on every step while the user drags or arrows through values — pair it with debounce or throttle when the consumer is expensive (a network call, a heavy re-render in a sibling pane).

 Slider, NumberField, or NumberScrubber?